-Here at IRS Surfacing Technologies Ltd we are proud to be specialists in many different forms of surfacing technologies, just one of which being thermal spray systems.
+Here at IRS Surfacing Technologies Ltd we are proud to be specialists in many forms of surfacing technologies, just one of which being thermal spray systems.
 But what exactly is a thermal spray system (often called thermal spraying) and how could it be of use to you and your company or product?

 In essence thermal spraying is a wonderfully simple concept and this is probably one of the reasons why it works so well.
 In its simplest form thermal spraying involves one material being heated until it is molten and then being sprayed onto another material to coat it.
-Obviously there is actually a lot more to it than that and there are several different types of thermal spraying, each of which is suited to its own specific applications, whether it be the material that is being sprayed, the material or object that is being coated or a combination of the two.
+Obviously there is actually a lot more to it than that and there are several types of thermal spraying, each of which is suited to its own specific applications, whether it be the material that is being sprayed, the material or object that is being coated or a combination of the two.

 What are the benefits of thermal spraying?

 This deceptively simple process has evolved from its inception almost a century ago due to its myriad of benefits.
 These include: